crownie-hub/TSN-Setup/docs/ptp-configuration.md

 ## Shared PTP Configuration File (`ptp4l.conf`)

-Example config in `/etc/linuxptp/ptp4l.conf` on BBB, on LS1028 or place it in the working directory where you run `ptp4l`.
+Example config in `/etc/linuxptp/ptp4l.conf` on BBB, for NXP boards, it is in `/etc/ptp4l.cfg/default.cfg` or place it in the working directory where you run `ptp4l`.

 ```
 [global]